Nottingham attacks: A timeline of how the incident unfolded

 Here is how the incident unfolded:

-Police were called to Ilkeston Road after a member of the public said two people were unresponsive after being stabbed in the street.
+Police were called to Ilkeston Road after two people were attacked by a man with a knife.

+The two students, Barnaby Webber and Grace Kumar, both 19, were unresponsive when police arrived.

 A witness told the BBC he saw a young man and young woman being stabbed.